 Now, she’s the darling of international cinema with “Nomadland,” winner of the Golden Lion at the Venice Film Festival and the People’s Choice Award at the Toronto Film Festival — the only film ever to win both.
-Locally, it anchored opening night of the Middleburg Film Fest in Virginia before finally opening in theaters this past week.
+Locally, it anchored opening night of the Middleburg Film Fest in Virginia before finally hitting select theaters this past week.

 Based on Jessica Bruder’s nonfiction book “Nomadland: Surviving America in the Twenty-First Century” (2017), the film follows Fern, a widow who lost her husband, her job and her identity in 2008 when the Great Recession closed her factory in Nevada.
 So, she embarks on a journey through the American West as a van-dwelling nomad.

 Frances McDormand could very well win her third Best Actress Oscar, making her one shy of Katharine Hepburn’s immortal record of four.
 She of course won her first Oscar as the pregnant cop in “Fargo” (1996), then won her second Oscar as a mother seeking her daughter’s killer in “Three Billboards Outside Ebbing, Missouri” (2017).

 Both of those roles were far showier in terms of comedic accents and sarcastic zingers.
 “Nomadland” is a more internalized performance, showing emotions in her eyes, expressions and posture.
 Critics are calling it her greatest work, though 50 years from now, we’ll still remember her for “Fargo,” her career role.
 There is a distinction.